ethpandaops/cbt/example/README.md

 - **Worker settings**: Queue configuration, concurrency limits
 - **Logging levels**: Set to `debug` for detailed output

-Each component (coordinator, worker, CLI) reads the same configuration file but only uses the sections relevant to its operation.
+Each component (engine, CLI) reads the same configuration file but only uses the sections relevant to its operation.
 This approach:
 - Ensures all components use the same database connections
 - Simplifies configuration management
 - Makes it easier to deploy and maintain